tentenponce/UnicornWaterWays/README.md

 # UnicornWaterWays

 <h2>What's this?</h2>
-<p>Online Reservation with virtual bank System.
+<p>Online Reservation with virtual bank and email System.
 A project for STI Caloocan.</p>

 <h3>Features</h3>
 <ul>